michalgwo/maplibre-compose/docs/docs/index.md

 have bugs.
 API stability is not yet guaranteed; we're still exploring how best to express an interactive map API in Compose.

-We don't yet support Wasm because one of our dependencies, [Spatial-K][spatial-k], doesn't support it.

 | Feature                                           |        Android         |          iOS           |     Desktop (JVM)      |        Web (JS)        | Web (Wasm) |
 | :------------------------------------------------ | :--------------------: | :--------------------: | :--------------------: | :--------------------: | :--------: |
 | Renderer                                          | [MapLibre Native][MLN] | [MapLibre Native][MLN] | [MapLibre Native][MLN] | [MapLibre GL JS][MLJS] |    :x:     |